 Program Of Study And Graduation Requirements:

-To qualify for the A.A. degree in Art and Design, a student must complete a minimum of 63 credit hours as prescribed and attain a grade point average of 2.0 or better and no grade below "C" in any program core and directed elective course.
+Students in the Art and Design curriculum must complete a series of General Education requirements that include English 101 and 102, college-level math, CIS 103, a Social Science and a Natural Science elective in addition to the program specific courses.
+English 101 and CIS 103 are expected to be completed within the first 30 credits.
+To qualify for the Associate in Arts (A.A.) degree in Art and Design, a student must complete a minimum of 63 credit hours as prescribed and attain a grade point average of 2.0 or better and no grade below "C" in any program core and directed elective course.

 Art and Design Course Sequence

 |Course Number and Name||Prerequisites and Corequisites||Credits||Gen Ed Req.|

 |ART 125 - Design I (black and white)||3|

 |ART 111 - 3-D Design I||3|

 |ART 150 - Intro to Computer Art/Graphics||3|

 |ART 126 - Design II||ART 125||3|